 Posters should be prepared in portrait A0 format.
 Due to space limitations we will not be able to display landscape posters at the event.

-Registration is now open.
-The registration fee during the early bird period is £175 (until Wednesday 28th February).
-The registration fee includes lunch on all three days, tea/coffee breaks and a conference dinner on the evening of 22nd May.
+Registration is now open (until Monday 9th April).
+The registration fee is £215 and includes lunch on all three days, tea/coffee breaks and a conference dinner on the evening of 22nd May.